 Association with the Danish Emergency Management Agency

 In 2011, The Princess completed introductory professional emergency preparedness training in the Danish Emergency Management Agency.
 The Princess is an honorary first lieutenant in DEMA.
+Through the years since then, the Princess has acquired a fundamental knowledge of the agency’s handling of its duties through visits to the Danish Emergency Management Agency and several of the agency’s partners.

-On 27 June 2016, Princess Marie began as a special project staff member in the area of prevention at the Danish Emergency Management Agency in Birkerød.
+in 2016, Princess Marie began as a special project staff member in the area of prevention at the Danish Emergency Management Agency in Birkerød.

 Association with Denmark’s embassy in Paris